 Research and Creative Inquiry Day is an annual event designed to promote student research and creative inquiry and provide a venue for presenting that work.
 This event is open to undergraduate and graduate students from all departments who want to display their research and creative projects.
 Research projects and literature-based reviews will follow the standard poster format while the English Department has elected to use a paper presentation format.
-The abstract submission portal is closed.
-Please use #researchday2018 when talking about the event on social media.
+The abstract submission portal is open until 11:59 p.m., March 13, 2019.
+Please use #researchday2019 when talking about the event on social media.

 - 11 a.m.-3 p.m.: Student Registration and Poster Setup